 New York law allows you to pursue a couple of different type of damages with the help of a New York City auto accident attorney:

-Each state sets their own time limits, or “statute of limitations,” for personal injury cases.
+Each state sets its own time limits, or “statute of limitations,” for personal injury cases.
 New York allows victims of serious car accidents three years from the date of the injury to file a lawsuit against the driver responsible for their injuries.
 Anything past that date will be dismissed.

 In New York State, there are also laws that prohibit a person injured in a car accident from recovering any compensation unless they file certain documentation within set deadlines.

 If you need to apply for no-fault benefits, you must do so within 30 days of the accident.
 These benefits allow the insurance company to pay for expenses related to your accident regardless of who is at fault.
 If not submitted on time, the insurance company may deny payments.

 If you are involved in an accident with a New York City police car, ambulance, fire truck, sanitation truck, or another agency vehicle, you must file a lawsuit within one year and 90 days of the accident date.

 Additionally, a Notice of Claim must be filed within 90 days of the accident to notify the city or its agencies of the facts and circumstances surrounding your case.